-Hello Internet people, in this article I’ll explain all the different Etoro fees and I’ll show you an example what happens when you invest 1000 pounds and how the fees can eat up your profit, so invest with care!
+Hello Internet people, in this article I’ll explain all the different Etoro fees and I’ll show you an example of what happens when you invest 1000 pounds and how the fees can eat up your profit, so invest with care!

-Below is a video about that will explain you the Etoro fees while trading stocks and CFDs.
+Below is a video about that will explain to you the Etoro fees while trading stocks and CFDs.
 And you can click on this link to get to eToro.

 I want to thank Reviver for suggesting this topic.
 If you have video ideas related to investing and trading platforms, let me know, it’s always great to get these for inspiration.

-I just want mention that all this information and calculations are just for reference and based on my research and opinion at the time I was writing this post.
-You should always check eToro’s fees page as these change time to time.
+I just want to mention that all this information and calculations are just for reference and based on my research and opinion at the time I was writing this post.
+You should always check eToro’s fees page as these change from time to time.